-- Step 1: Remove screws at each upper side of the control center and allow the control center to rotate down, resting on the safety straps. - Step 2: Remove front filter panel, which is held into position by Phillips pan head screws. - NOTE: The screws have O-rings and should be replaced if damaged or badly deformed.
+- Step 1: Remove screws at each upper side of the control center and allow the control center to rotate down, resting on the safety straps. - Step 2: Remove front filter panel, which is held into position by Phillip pan head screws.